 Best retirement communities in Maine

 Maine has some wonderful small towns - both on the coast and inland.
-Its small college towns (Bowdoin (Brunswick), Bates (Lewiston), and Colby (Waterville) are lovely and attract retirees as well as students.
+Its small college towns like Bowdoin ((Brunswick), Bates (Lewiston), and Colby (Waterville) are lovely and attract retirees as well as students.
 Camden, Bath, Cape Elizabeth, Old Orchard Beach, Kennebunkport (home of the elder President Bush) and Bar Harbor are some of the most beautiful towns anywhere in the world - many of these attract summer residents.
 Topretirements has profiled a number of towns that make great retirement communities including Portland, a resurging city in the southern part of the state that has gained a reputation as one of the top "Foodie" towns in the country.
 Towns in neighboring Vermont and New Hampshire like Waitsfield would also appeal to people thinking about a Maine retirement.
 Sunday River and Sugarloaf are two great ski resorts that attract retirees.

 Free eBook - Baby Boomers Guide to Selecting a Retirement Community - 16 Factors